ibm-cloud-docs/ContinuousDelivery/git_working.md

 Invite only people that you have a personal or business relationship with to collaborate on a project.
 Users that use an invitation to a Git repo for purposes other than to collaborate on a project might have their access to the service suspended or revoked.
 {: important}

+Both GitHub and the Git command line are accessible alternatives to GitLab.
+{: note}

 Don't store regulated data in files or issues within Git repos.
 The procedures for regulated data are currently not in place.
 {: tip}